maksimKorzh/vici/README.md

             r <char>   replace single char
                    g   go to first line
                    G   go to last line
+                   w   go to the beginning of the next word e   go to the end of the next word b   go to the beginning of the previous word

 # Usage
     $ vici             open editor with "out.txt" source file name